mikewest/http-state-tokens/draft-west-http-state-tokens.md

         1. Set `serialized-signature` to the result of executing {{sign}} on request, `serialized-token`, and `request-token`'s `key`.

-7. Let `header-value` be a Structured Header whose value is a dictionary.

 8. Insert a member into `header-value` whose key is `token`, and whose value is `serialized-token`.